Royal Botanic Garden

 Tourist Information

-Due to their immense size, the gardens can be entered via several different gatehouses so you’d be wise to pick up a map at the visitor centre to get your bearings at the start of your visit.
+Due to their immense size, the gardens can be entered via several different gatehouses, so it’s a good idea to pick up a map at the visitor centre to get your bearings at the start of your visit.

 Other highlights include a woodland garden, a tree collection, a Rhododendron collection, alpine houses and a botanic cottage (which is used for education and community sessions), while the visitor centre houses exhibitions that change regularly.